pshephardiii/Bax-Attacks/README.md

 https://pshephardiii.github.io/Bax-Attacks/

 NEXT STEPS:

+Make the visuals more responsive so that it looks and plays well on smaller screens.

 Balance the player and enemy attacks, adjust move uses, and set all status effects to stay active for only a few turns.